AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/administering/content-fragments/content-fragment-models.md

   * Add one, or more, fields of a single line of text; the maximum length can be defined
 * **Multi line text**
   * A text area that can be Rich Text, Plain Text, or Markdown

+  >[!NOTE]
+  >
+  >Whether the text area is Rich Text, Plain Text, or Markdown, is defined in the model by the property **Default Type**.
+  >
+  >This format cannot be changed from the Content Fragment Editor, but  only from the Model.

 * **Number**
   * Add one, or more, numerical fields
 * **Boolean**